Monotonous lark

 The monotonous lark (Mirafra passerina) is a species of lark in the family Alaudidae found in southern Africa.

 Taxonomy and systematics

 The alternate names "white-tailed lark" and "white-tailed bush-lark" should not be confused with the species of the same name, Mirafra albicauda.
 Other alternate names include monotonous bush lark and Southern white-tailed bush-lark.

+Description

+A medium-small, compact lark with a small bill, a plain face, and an indistinct eyebrow.
+It has streaky upperparts with a distinct rufous wing panel and a lightly-streaked buffy chest that separates the white throat from the pale belly.

 Range

 The range of the monotonous lark is quite broad, extending over six countries: Angola, Botswana, Namibia, South Africa, Zambia, and Zimbabwe.
 Its global extent of occurrence is estimated at 1,400,000 km^{2}.

 Habitat

 Its natural habitats are dry savanna and subtropical or tropical dry lowland grassland.